Business launch: Vladimir Vasilko and Sergei Litvin set up a company focused on small-scale wholesale of food products.

-Active expansion of Euroopt grocery stores in underpenetrated rural areas.
+Development of Euroopt grocery stores in underpenetrated rural areas.

 Eurotorg has become the first non-Russian company to be assigned a credit rating by Russian rating agency (byA+).
 The Company has successfully placed two issues of bonds totalled RUB 10 bn and has signed a RUB 3.5 bn syndicated loan facility agreement with the key Russian banks.

 The first tranche under a multi-currency bond program on Moscow Exchange in the amount of RUB 5 bn was placed, and the total volume of Eurotorg's bonds circulating in the Russian market increased to RUB 15 bn.

 In October 2020, Eurotorg re-entered the global capital market with a five-year USD 300 mn Eurobond issue.
 The funds raised were used to refinance its outstanding 2017 bonds maturing in 2021-2022.